 Immersion Experience in Industry (1 year)

 Following the completion of the academic portion, fellows will be placed at Genentech to complement and extend his/her training in regulatory science, drug development, clinical pharmacology, and pharmacometrics.
 The fellow will be assigned a Genentech mentor and work alongside scientists in the Department of Clinical Pharmacology at Genentech.
 The mentors will help the fellow design the research project.
 The fellow is required to attend the annual UCSF-Stanford CERSI Innovations in Regulatory Science Summit.

 Statement of Completion and Employment

-Fellows will receive a document certifying their participation in the UCSF/Genentech Postdoctoral Fellowship in Regulatory Science upon completion of all training components.
+Fellows will receive a document certifying their participation in the UCSF/Genentech Postdoctoral Fellowship in Clinical Pharmacology upon completion of all training components.
 Please note that this fellowship does not guarantee job placements upon completion.

-Applicants are to submit items 1-6 of the required documents in the order listed below as a single PDF via email by August 1, 2021 to [email protected].
+Applicants will submit the following required documents in the order listed below as a single PDF via email to CERSI Program Coordinator Nathan Dang ([email protected]).
 The PDF filename should follow this format: “LastName_UCSF/Genentech Fellowship Application.pdf”.

-- Scientific publications or other writing samples (submit up to 2 publications).
-Applicant should indicate their role in the samples provided (i.e., primary drafter or other role).
+(Submit up to 2 publications).
+Applicant should include a cover sheet preceding the writing samples that describes the samples and the applicant's role.
 Publications are intended to gauge the research and writing capability of applicants and do not necessarily need to be on the topic of regulatory science.

-The UCSF/Genentech postdoctoral fellowship in regulatory science is supported in part by Genentech, Inc.
+The UCSF/Genentech Postdoctoral Fellowship in Regulatory Science is supported by Genentech, Inc.